 Related Planning Studies

-The latest Major Transportation Corridors Plan (MTCP), adopted in 2016, has classified the full Briargate Parkway - Stapleton Road corridor as a principal arterial with an ultimate
+The latest Major Transportation Corridors Plan (MTCP), adopted in 2016, classified the full Briargate - Stapleton Road corridor as a principal arterial with an ultimate 4-lane to

 As the study progresses we will post study documents and exhibits for public review and comment.